Version 11.7 of Unicon

 ending in |, of the form "name1|filter1|name2|filter2|...|".
 It defaults to "All Files(*.*)|*.*|".

-j supplies the default extension index within s3; it defaults to first pair in filter string.
+j supplies the default extension index within s3; it defaults to first pair in filter string. s4 is the directory to show when the dialog is opened;

-These functions return the file name chosen, rather than assigning it to the global variable
+These functions return the file name chosen.

-dialog_value as the IPL procedures do.
 They fail if the user selects Cancel.

 WinPlayMedia(w, s1, s2, ...) - play a multimedia resource.